Irene McCormack

-Irene McCormack RSJ (born 21 August 1938 – 21 May 1991), an Australian nun, was a member of the Sisters of St Joseph of the Sacred Heart who worked as a missionary in Peru.
+Irene McCormack RSJ (Kununoppin, 21 August 1938 – Huasahuasi, 21 May 1991), an Australian nun, was a member of the Sisters of St Joseph of the Sacred Heart who worked as a missionary in Peru.
 She was assassinated in Peru in 1991 by members of Sendero Luminoso ("Shining Path"), a Maoist rebel terrorist organisation.

 Early life

 McCormack was born in Kununoppin, Western Australia, a small rural locality.
 In her youth she was said to be vibrant, determined, fun-loving; and an avid Australian football fan.
 McCormack was initially educated by the Sisters of St Joseph, and then boarded at Santa Maria College, Perth, she is said to have developed her two great loves: serving God and educating youth.
 At 15, she wanted to be a religious sister.
 She joined the Sisters of St Joseph in 1957, professing her first religious vows the following year.

 McCormack was a teacher in Western Australia for the next 30 years.
-She was a petite woman and popular teacher and principal, but also known as feisty and demanding.
+She was a teacher and principal, known as feisty and demanding.
 She was an accomplished golfer and tennis player.